11 Grammar Lessons From a Leaked CIA Style Book

 only the future will tell

-7. Their list of "pretentious words" is good, but not extensive
+7. Their list of "pretentious words" is spot-on, even if it’s not a long one.

-Apprise, citizenry, contradistinction, effectuate, enunciate, eventuate, evince, and opine.
+Apprise, citizenry, contradistinction, effectuate, enunciate, eventuate, evince, and opine are just some of them.

 If you're a fussy grammarian and have worked for the government your entire life, it's probably not hard to fill a couple notebooks with these asinine phrases: